All Episodes

 Now, the Politico, very snarky about these two speeches, excerpts of which you just heard.

-The politico says that Paul Ryan and Marco Rubio are simply engaging in makeovers.
+The Politico says that Paul Ryan and Marco Rubio are simply engaging in makeovers.

 They're trying to remake themselves.

-I I don't hear that.
+I don't hear that.

-I don't hear these guys saying anything all that different from what they've uh said during the campaign.
+I don't hear these guys saying anything all that different from what they've said during the campaign.

 And I frankly think the solution is getting the government uninvolved, but that's just me, and I'm just a radio guy, so don't interpret it.

-And at some point, if the people of this country are are not, if a majority are not taught, educated, inspired, motivated to solve their own problems, at least in part, nothing is going to change.
+And at some point, if the people of this country are not, if a majority are not taught, educated, inspired, motivated to solve their own problems, at least in part, nothing is going to change.

-Because we are never going to commandeer the notion that we are the party of government.
+The Democrat Party is always going to win because we are never going to commandeer the notion that we are the party of government.

 We cannot outdo what the Democrats are going to do in that regard.